Dennmak/Dennmak.github.io/_posts/2025-04-02-setting-up-a-guest-wireless-network.md

 ![Screenshot 19](/assets/img/Screenshot 19 - Guest Network.png)

-We'll head to latop #2 and repeat the same process again.
+We'll head to laptop #2 and repeat the same process again.

 1.)
 Press the small circle power button to turn off your laptop.